p4lang/PI/proto/docs/p4runtime.md

 cannonical classes of service across the fabric.
 The PSA devices may define much shorter bitwidths for these metadata in order to save precious on-chip memory in the switch silicon.
-Furthermore, the values of ports and classes of service in the dataplane are PSA device specific and may be different from the values used in the controller(s).
+Furthermore, the values of ports and classes of service in the dataplane are PSA device-specific and may be different from the values used in the controller(s).

 In order to support such SDN use case, P4Runtime requires translation of port